Fl0wyn/feranet.fr/docs/linux/ssh.md

     IdentityFile ~/.ssh/id_ed25519
 ```

-Connect to ssh using the `.ssh/config` file
+### Connect to SSH Using the `.ssh/config` File

 ```bash
 ssh john
 ssh eve
 ```

-> Add the commands to be executed on a new SSH connection in the `/etc/ssh/sshrc` file
+> Add the commands to be executed on a new SSH connection in the `/etc/ssh/sshrc` file.